Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

-Low-Frequency Electromagnetic Particle Simulation Code
+Low-Frequency Electromagnetic Particle Simulation for High-Temperature Plasmas

 An electromagnetic particle code is utilized for solar and magnetospheric space physics.
 Both electric and magnetic fields at low frequencies